 Once the sensors serial numbers are specified in the proper locations, set the correct inline and crossline positions of the sensors (Figure 4).
-Typically, the inline position reference is zero.
 The crossline position reference is in relation to the center of the cart.
-A positive crossline position is to the left and a negative crossline position is to the right of the center of the cart.
 It is a good strategy to always place the same sensor in the same relative location: left, center, or right.
 In the testing protocol developed, the two side sensors should be offset 2 ft from the center.